downloadturb0taxwithlicensecode/canonscan/docs/index.rst

-How to Install Your Canon Printer on a Computer via canon.com/ijsetup
+Install Your Canon Printer on a Computer — A Step‑by‑Step Guide
 =================================================================================

 .. meta::